asap19-eureka-house-ad-green.png

 • Calendar your priority items and deadlines and block time to get the work done on time.
 Schedule reminders to help keep yourself on track.

-To be productive, you need to have an uncluttered computer desktop and email Inbox.
+To be productive, you need to have an uncluttered computer desktop and email inbox.

 • Your desktop is a workspace, not a catch-all for old documents, photos, and videos.
 De-clutter it by creating 10 or fewer folders on your desktop and keep only the documents you need on hand to process and complete priorities for the current week (only).
 Delete or archive any folders, documents, and shortcuts you don’t need.